castai/docs/docs/guides/ingress.md

 ## Prerequisites

 - **CAST AI cluster** - see [create cluster](../getting-started.md).
 - **GSLB DNS value of the cluster** - you will find this in [/clusters](../Dashboard%20Overview/Console%20overview.md#clusters) details page.
-This will be an internal DNS name for your your ingress.
+This will be an internal DNS name for your your Ingress.
 - **CNAME alias for TLS setup** - use a hostname of your choice and create a CNAME record with GSLB DNS value.

 Example if: